jaraonthe-dot-net/ASB/doc/Implementing Custom Commands.md

     &mov dynamic, -1
 }
 ```

+Local variables, just like any other variable, must exist before it can be used.
+I.e. a local variable's definition must occur in the implementation code before any reference to this variable.

+If a local variable has the same name as a (global) register, then that name refers to the local variable after its definition.
+Vice-versa, before the local variable's definition that name refers to the register.

+A local variable is instantiated once the location of its definition is reached during execution of the implementation.
+When [jumping within the implementation](#flow-control), this may happen more than once, or never.
+The compiler does not take potential flow control into account; it simply assumes a local variable exists after its definition.
+If a jump leads to the definition being skipped you may run into a runtime error.

+On the other side, reaching a local variable definition multiple times is not a problem; upon the first time the variable is instantiated and all further times are simply ignored.

 ### Bitwise access
 Within implementations registers, parameters, or local variables can be accessed **bitwise**.
 That means that instead of reading or writing to the entire variable the operation at hand is done with only a portion of that variable.